Disney World is a magical place for everyone, but taking your little ones can be quite an adventure – and a challenge.

 Buy Genie+

+Lastly, you’ll get free downloads of your ride photos for 45 days after the photos are taken.
 So if you don’t want to get the Memory Maker package, this is a great alternative.

 What to pack in your park bag

-Visiting Disney World with a toddler can be a bit like going anywhere with a baby.
-That is, you’re gonna need to pack a bag with some essentials to ensure a smooth, meltdown-free day.
+That is, you’re going to need to pack a bag with some essentials to ensure a smooth, meltdown-free day.

-Firstly, definitely bring some snacks for your little one to munch on.
 While there are plenty of places to get food at the parks, sometimes you just can’t wait or your little one will start to fuss.

 The same goes for a water bottle or sippy cup to help ensure they stay hydrated.
 No one wants a sick kiddo!

 Next, a small toy or stuffed animal is great for keeping busy in long lines, if they are feeling anxious, or for snuggling during nap time.
-My niece always had a small Pascal stuffed toy or a baby Rapunzel (or both!) with her all day!

 A portable charger will definitely come in handy, as you’ll likely be using the My Disney Experience app to book Genie+ selections, mobile order food, or find the nearest bathroom.

-Sunscreen and other sun protection, like a hat or sunglasses, are also a must-have in your park bag.
 If you’re not used to the heat and humidity, I recommend bringing a hand-held fan or cooling towel, as well.

 Next up, an extra outfit in case of spills, water rides, or other messes will help avoid wasting time running back to the hotel room to change.